jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 276 Sanctions for failure by young person required to receive youth services to comply with obligations: other cases
 (1) This section applies to a young person—
-  (a) who has been required to receive youth services under section 165(2) or 168(2); and (b) whose benefit is not subject to money management under section 344; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 165(7)﻿(a) or 168(6)﻿(a), and that is—
+  (a) who has been required to receive youth services under section 165(2) or 168(2); and (b) whose benefit is not subject to youth money management under section 344; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 165(7)﻿(a) or 168(6)﻿(a), and that is—
     (i) an obligation in section 166(2)﻿(b) and (d) to (g); or (ii) the work test (in the case of a work-tested beneficiary); or